Gabardone/swift-resource-provider/README.md

-However, `LocalFileDataCache` runs on `FilePath` and `Data` since it needs things it can easily write to and read from the file system. `mapID` will convert our URLs into something that the file system likes —the sample code assumes that the last path component will be unique enough— and `mapValue` will strip out the `UIImage` on the way to cache storage and recreate it if needed.
+However, `LocalFileDataCache` runs on `FilePath` and `Data` since it needs things it can easily write to and read from the file system. `mapID` will convert our URLs into something that the file system likes —the sample code assumes that the last path component will be unique enough— and `mapValueToStorage(_:fromStorage)` will strip out the `UIImage` on the way to cache storage and recreate it on the way back when needed.

 Note that a failure to create a `UIImage` would not be a hard failure since it can still go check for the network data again.
-We can just return `nil` and in real logic we would also be logging an error so we can notice the issue.
+We can just return `nil` and in real world logic we would also be logging an error and/or doing an assertion so we can notice if that ever happens.

-Finally, both mapping methods take in the requested `id`, which we don't need in this case but can often help either encode information contained in the `id` and/or rebuild the original values based on the `id` they represent.
+Note that both mapping methods take in the requested `id`, which we don't need for storage in this case but comes in handy on the way back from storage as our provider id has type information embedded within.

+Finally, since `LocalFileDataCache` is `Sendable` and is friendly with concurrent use as long as the same file isn't modified concurrently —an issue with which we're dealing with later—.
+We apply `concurrent()` to it so it can be… concurrently used by the rest of the provider.

 ```swift
 .mapValue { _, image in